FREQUENTLY ASKED QUESTIONS

 What type of content is used in the program?

-Who facilitates these courses?
+Who teaches these courses?

 CNM courses are facilitated by seasoned nonprofit managers with hands-on field experience.
 Read more about the CNM instructors.